Boom operator (military): Training

 All boom operators first receive a month of training in flying tankers at Joint Base San Antonio, Texas.
 After this they spend three weeks in survival training.
 The boom operators of Boeing KC-135 Stratotankers are trained at Altus Air Force Base for four months.

 Equipment

 Boom operators are used in McDonnell Douglas KC-10 Extenders and Boeing KC-135 Stratotankers.
 The Boeing KC-46 Pegasus is currently being deployed for use in refueling.
 The KC-10 station is in a rear-facing seat while the KC-135 is in a prone position.
 The KC-46 seats two operators in the front of the aircraft with 3D viewing screens fed by cameras.
 The future training program for the KC-46 for a boom operator is to be 59 days long, and the training time for a pilot is to be 82 days long.

 Aircraft

-This section refers to operational tankers manned by USAF boom operators since the development of the flying boom in 1948.
+This section refers to operational tankers crewed by USAF boom operators since the development of the flying boom in 1948.
 For a complete list of U.S. military tankers, see List of United States military aerial refueling aircraft.